Census breaks new ground with survey questions on sexual orientation, gender identity

 The Census Bureau has begun asking Americans about sexual orientation for the first time as part of a battery of surveys it is doing to measure social changes during the coronavirus pandemic.

-Known as the Household Pulse Survey, the questionnaire is helping researchers figure out how Americans’ education and work life have changed, and how their finances and mental health are holding up.
+Known as the Household Pulse Survey, the questionnaire is helping researchers figure out how Americans’ education and work-life have changed, and how their finances and mental health are holding up.

 The surveys have been conducted on a fairly regular basis since early in the pandemic, but questions about sexual orientation and gender identity were added July 21, the bureau said in a memo Thursday.